mojavelinux/fedorapkg-vimclojure/README.md

 In order to use the REPL inside of Vim, you need to setup a nailgun server, then tell Vim you want to use it.

-Setting up the nailgun server using Leiningen is simple.
+Setting up the nailgun server using Leiningen 2 is simple.
 First, add the following profile to the $HOME/.lein/profiles.clj:

     {:user {:plugins [[lein-tarsier "0.9.1"]]}}

-If this file did not previously exist, this will be the only line in the file.
+If profiles.clj did not previously exist, this will be the only line in the file.

+You can also start the server directly.

+    java -cp /usr/share/java/vimclojure/server.jar:/usr/share/java/clojure.jar vimclojure.nailgun.NGServer

+However, note that you will need to add any additional libraries or directories to the classpath that you intend to evaluate.

 In a new terminal, create a new project using lein.